bitsofcotton/ddpmopt/README.md

 2023/09/13 change ddpmopt retry and retry on geometric average.
 2023/09/19 autogamma after doing predg. update readme.
 2023/09/19 predvResizeMat resize size fix to most reasonable one.
+2023/09/22 ddpmopt change not to use crush but with linearInvariant.